inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 So  after   [downloading ](https://thenounproject.com/browse/icons/term/womans-shirt/) the T-Shirt
 * Select all T-Shirt  paths
 * `Extensions > Ink/Stitch > Tools: Fill> Fill to Stroke`
-* This create a "Centeline" group.
+* This create a "Centerline" group.
 In there, pick up  paths and construct the outline of the T Shirt (joining nodes or breaking paths).
 Keep some additional details if you wish.

 The cloth_line.svg file contains all prepared cloths in the "Clothes" layer and the same tilings again in the "Tilings" layer.